 Accepted / in press:

 Scontras, G., Badecker, W., Shank, L., Lim, E. & Fedorenko, E. (in press).
 Syntactic complexity effects in sentence production.
 Cognitive Science.

 Fedorenko, E. (2014).
 The role of domain-general cognitive control in language comprehension.
 Frontiers in Psychology, 5:335.

 Grosz, P., Patel-Grosz, P., Fedorenko, E. & Gibson, E. (2014).
 Constraints on Donkey pronouns.
 Journal of Semantics.

 Gibson, E., Jacobson, P., Graff, P., Mahowald, K., Fedorenko, E. & Piantadosi, S. (2014).
 A pragmatic account of complexity in definite Antecedent-Contained-Deletion relative clauses.
 Journal of Semantics.

 Blank, I., Kanwisher, N. & Fedorenko, E. (2014).
 A functional dissociation between language and multiple-demand systems revealed in patterns of BOLD signal fluctuations.
 Journal of Neurophysiology, 112(5), 1105-1118.

 Fedorenko, E. & Thompson-Schill, S.L.
 (2014).
 Re-working the language network.
 Trends in Cognitive Sciences, 18(3), 120-126.

-Fedorenko, E., Hsieh P.-J. & Balewski, Z. (in press).
+Fedorenko, E., Hsieh P.-J. & Balewski, Z. (2013).
 A possible functional localizer for identifying brain regions sensitive to sentence-level prosody.
 Language, Cognition and Neuroscience (formerly Language and Cognitive Processes).